The Centre for Investigative Journalism

 Louis Goddard

-Louis Goddard is co-founder of Data Desk, an investigative consultancy focussed on climate and the commodities industry.
+Louis Goddard is co-founder of Data Desk, an investigative consultancy focused on climate and the commodities industry.
 He previously worked for The Times and Global Witness, where he produced data-driven investigations, including as part of a high-impact campaign against Russian fossil fuel exports.

 Luuk Sengers

 Luuk Sengers is an experienced teacher and investigative journalist.
 He lectures at universities and in newsrooms and writes data-driven stories for the leading Dutch magazine De Groene Amsterdammer.
-He is also co-developer of Story-Based Inquiry.
+He is also the co-developer of Story-Based Inquiry.

 Max Harlow